 - In order to assist students in meeting the standards of our Program, we may require those who earn grades on exams that are minimally acceptable (e.g. "C") or in the fail range to participate in tutoring or remediation sessions.
 This requirement is intended to remediate performance. - There are several exams that must be passed (with a minimum grade of 80%) in order to progress through our program.
 Some of these exams are associated with courses, and must be satisfactorily completed during the semester that the course is given.
 Others may be health science campus wide exams, but must also be completed during a specific time frame.
 These time frames are provided during the course or semester. - o Students in the entry level program in Occupational Therapy are required to pass an exam related to Medical Terminology.
 This competency is included as part of the requirement for the Professional Foundations class. - o Students in all Programs in Occupational Therapy are required to pass an exam related to Good Clinical Practices.
-This exam is given to all health science students and faculty, and is required prior to involvement in research projects.
-Entry level students must pass this exam prior to completing Evidenced Based Practice I, and as part of the requirements for that course. - o Students in all Programs in Occupational Therapy are required to pass an exam related to the Health Insurance Portability and Accountability Act (HIPAA).
+This exam is given to all health science students and faculty, and is required prior to involvement in research projects. - o Students in all Programs in Occupational Therapy are required to pass an exam related to the Health Insurance Portability and Accountability Act (HIPAA).
 This exam is given to all health science students and faculty, and is required prior to clinical involvement and involvement in research projects.
-Entry level students must pass this exam prior to their Level I mental health fieldwork experience, and prior to completing Evidenced Based Practice I (whichever comes first). - o We recommend that students in the Professional Program in Occupational Therapy complete a civic learning and engagement experience prior to graduation.
-Please see page 46 of this handbook.
+Entry level students must pass this exam prior to their Level I mental health fieldwork experience - o We recommend that students in the Professional Program in Occupational Therapy complete a civic learning and engagement experience prior to graduation.
+Please see the relevant section of this handbook.